Last Updated on April 27, 2023

 They generally look like the Chihuahua with their short legs and bug-like eyes, but with a stockier build.

-2. Jack Russell Terrier Beagle mix (AKA Jack-A-Bee)
+2. Beagle Jack Russell Terrier mix (AKA Jackabee)

-3. Jack Russell Terrier Pug mix (AKA Jug)
+3. Pug Jack Russell Terrier mix (AKA Jug)

 Other than that, Pug Jack Russell mixes have a sweet and bouncy nature that you’ll totally adore, despite their naughty habits.

-4. Jack Russell Terrier Poodle mix (AKA Jackapoo)
+4. Poodle Jack Russell Terrier mix (AKA Jackapoo)